• Skip to primary navigation

 Print Recipe Pin Recipe

 Pillowy and super-moist, this gluten-free tres leches cake is easy to make in about an hour and can be chilled for up to 1 or 2 days before serving.
-Soak it with coconut milk mixture for a dairy-free option!
+Soak it with coconut milk mixture for a dairy-free option.
 Your guests will never, ever believe this light and tender cake is gluten-free and dairy-free.
-See the recipe notes for more allergy-friendly variations!
+See the recipe notes for more variations!

 Alanna Taylor-Tobin

-Prep Time: 20 minutes
+Prep Time: 20 minutes minutes

-Cook Time: 40 minutes
+Cook Time: 40 minutes minutes

-Total: 1 hour 10 minutes
+Total: 1 hour hour 10 minutes minutes

 Servings: 16